bcbeidel/programmers-book-club/building-a-storybrand/01-main.md

 6. [**That Helps Them Avoid Failure**](./09-that-helps-them-avoid-failure.md): Every Human is trying to avoid a tragic ending.
 7. [**And Ends in a Success**](./10-and-ends-in-a-success.md): Never assume people understand how your brand can change their lives.
 Tell them.

+Finally, we need to leverage the script to describe [how the customer will transform](./11-people-want-your-brand-to-participate-in-their-transformation.md)

 ## Next Steps

 1. Read Each chapter.